seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 So from this quotation it becomes clear that the nature of existence is 'otherwise-ness'.
 It is the insight into this nature that is basic in the understanding of *idappaccayatā*.
-What is known as the arising of the *Dhamma*-eye is the understanding of this predicament in worldly existence.
-But that *Dhamma*-eye arises together with a solution for this predicament:
+What is known as the arising of the Dhamma-eye is the understanding of this predicament in worldly existence.
+But that Dhamma-eye arises together with a solution for this predicament:

 > *Yaṁ kiñci samudayadhammaṁ sabbaṁ taṁ nirodhadhammaṁ*.[^fn79]
 >